 A 401(k) is a retirement savings plan offered by many for-profit companies.
 They grew in popularity in the 1980s while less and less companies were offering pensions.

 With a 401(k), your employer chooses some investment options, and then it is up to you to create a portfolio.
-That portfolio is where your retirement savings will grow instead of a pension.
-A 401(k) allows you to decrease your taxable income because you fund it with pre-tax dollars, but it’s also risker because it relies on the market.
+A 401(k) allows you to decrease your taxable income because you fund it with pre-tax dollars, but it’s also riskier, because it relies on the market.
 If the market performs poorly, your 401(k) could potentially lose money.
 A 401(k) is still a good way to save for retirement, but what percentage of your salary should you actually put into it?

 How Much Should You Contribute to Your 401(k)? – Rule of Thumb

 As a rule of thumb, experts advise that you to save between 10% and 20% of your gross salary toward retirement.
 That could be in a 401(k) or in another kind of retirement account.
 No matter where you save it, you want to save as much for retirement as you can while still living comfortably.

 It’s important to say that this is just a general rule.
 The actual amount you should save depends on your individual situation.
 For example, if you are 50 years old and don’t have any retirement savings, you should save more than 20% of your gross annual salary.
 If you’re 30 years old and already have $100,000 in retirement savings, you could probably decrease your contributions for a bit in order to pay off a mortgage or loan.
 It’s difficult to create a one-size-fits-all plan, because everyone is in a different place with his or her finances.